SunDevilRocketry/Flight-Computer/README.md

 <h1>Flight Computer</h1>

-<p><b>Current PCB Revision:</b> 2.0</p>
+<p><b>Current PCB Revision:</b> 1.0</p>
-<p><b>PCB Part Number:</b> A0002</p>
+<p><b>PCB Part Number:</b> A0007</p>

-<p>The Avionics team aims to produce a general purpose flight computer
+<p>The Avionics team aims to produce a dual-deploy flight computer
- for use in high powered rocketry projects that require an embedded processor specialized for state estimation and control system implementation.
-The Avionics flight computer PCB uses an ARM Microcontroller with embedded control and navigation sensors to provide a computationally capable embedded protoyping platform for high powered rocketry projects with minimal wiring and a small form factor.</p>
+ for use in high powered rocketry projects.
+The flight computer PCB uses an ARM Microcontroller to provide a computationally capable embedded protoyping platform for high powered rocketry projects with minimal wiring and a small form factor.</p>

 <b>Working Directory Structure:</b>